Integrating Reinforcement Learning with Visual Generative Models: Foundations and Advances: RL Revolution

 \subsection{Emergence of Specialized Subfields}

-Offline reinforcement learning, model-based reinforcement learning, and other subfields (multi-agent RL, safe RL, etc.) emerged as semi-independent research areas.
+Offline RL, model-based RL, and other subfields (multi-agent RL, safe RL, etc.) emerged as semi-independent research areas.
 Each introduced new assumptions or additional components to the RL paradigm to tackle specific challenges: removing the need for active environment interaction, incorporating knowledge of dynamics, handling multiple agents or risk, and so on.
 This fragmentation represented a paradigm shift: rather than viewing RL as just an agent solving an MDP, RL could be re-formulated to fit constraints of data availability, environment knowledge, or task structure.

-\textbf{Offline Reinforcement Learning:} Offline reinforcement learning addresses the challenge of learning effective policies from fixed datasets without any further environment interaction.
+\textbf{Offline RL:} Offline RL addresses the challenge of learning effective policies from fixed datasets without any further environment interaction.
 This setting is particularly valuable in domains where exploration is costly, risky, or infeasible—such as autonomous driving, healthcare, and industrial control.
 By reframing RL as a static-data learning problem, offline RL brings it closer to supervised learning, enabling more scalable and safer deployment in real-world systems.

 However, this paradigm introduces a central challenge: distributional shift between the behavior policy that collected the data and the target policy being learned.
 Without access to the environment, agents may assign erroneously high value to out-of-distribution actions, leading to extrapolation error and unstable training~\cite{kumar2020conservative}.
 Recent methods address this through conservative value estimation or policy regularization.
 For example, CQL~\cite{kumar2020conservative} penalizes Q-values for unseen actions to avoid overestimation, while BRAC~\cite{wu2019behavior} and TD3+BC~\cite{fujimoto2021minimalist} constrain the learned policy to remain close to the data distribution.
 IQL~\cite{kostrikov2021offline} avoids explicit constraints but modifies the Bellman update to implicitly favor in-distribution actions.
 These advances, along with growing theoretical understanding of bootstrapping error and pessimism, have made offline RL a promising solution for safe, sample-efficient learning from static logs—while also raising new challenges in data coverage, evaluation, and generalization.